limpkin/mooltipass/README.md

 Data Safety
 -----------
 Safety is a primary concern for the Mooltipass development team, which is why we offer several **secure** ways to backup your credentials.
-The smart card containing the AES key used for encrypting the passwords can be cloned using the Mooltipass, copying its PIN code as well.
-The encrypted credentials stored in the Mooltipass internal flash can be exported to the official Mooltipass website or simply somewhere on your local computer.
+The smart card containing the AES key used for encrypting the passwords can be **cloned** using the Mooltipass, copying its PIN code as well.
+The encrypted credentials stored in the Mooltipass internal flash can be **exported** to the official Mooltipass website or simply somewhere on your local computer.
 A very convenient functionally suggested by one of Hackaday's readers is also implemented: the ability to generate hashed answers for websites' security questions in case credentials are lost.

 Frequently Asked Questions
 --------------------------
 **How expensive will the Mooltipass be?**
 Price was one of our main constraints when designing the Mooltipass.
 It's still too early to tell but our current goal is a $70 price.
 In the meantime, you can have a look at our Bill of Materials located in the kicad folder to get an overall idea of the current costs.

+**Is your solution better than a piece of paper?**
+A piece of paper contains passwords that can easily be read when you are not paying attention to it.
+The Mooltipass stores encrypted passwords that can only be "read" when providing your PIN code.

+**If I only need to remember a PIN code, does it mean the Mooltipass is not safe?**
+Not at all, as the Mooltipass system is exactly like your bank card: 3 false tries will permanently block the smart card and make credential decryption impossible.

+**Why do I need different passwords for different websites?**
+Websites are compromised on a daily basis.
+If you are using the same password for different websites, one attacker could use a password he discovered on all of them.

-**Is your solution more secure than a software-based one?**
+**Is our solution more secure than a software-based one?**
 Theoretically yes.
-A software-based password keeper uses a passphrase to decrypt a credentials database inside your device.
-As at a given moment your passphrase and your database are stored inside your device's memory a malicious program with access to both elements could compromise all your passwords at once.
+A software-based password keeper uses a passphrase to decrypt a credentials database located inside your device.
+As at a given moment your passphrase and your database are stored inside your device's memory, a malicious program with access to both elements could compromise all your passwords at once.

-**Why not making the device very tiny?**
+**Why not make the device very tiny?**
 Size is a compromise between transportability and user friendliness.
 As the Mooltipass is intended for many different users we decided to opt for a normal-sized OLED screen providing a good readability and therefore a better user experience.
 The device also includes Arduino headers that will allow any Arduino shield to be connected to it.
 Hence, we made the Mooltipass as small as possible while keeping its great features.

 **Why do you need an OLED screen?**
 An offline password keeper needs to provide a way to prevent *impersonation*.
 The user has to check that the website/service he's approving the credential sending for is the same that the website/service he's currently visiting/using, as a malicious program could emit forged requests.
 Moreover, having a display allows the user to operate the Mooltipass without the browser plugin using our dedicated touch interface.

 **Why are you using both a smart card and a main Mooltipass device?**